heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</div>
 	</figure>

-The moment of sobriety on the threshold had dulled my expectations.
+But the moment of sobriety on the threshold had dulled my expectations.
 May 1979 is a fallow month in the English edition of Tarkovsky's diaries,<label for="sn-4"
        class="margin-toggle sidenote-number">